Test-Time Adaptation of Vision-Language Models for Open-Vocabulary Semantic Segmentation: Dataset Details

 \section{Dataset Details}

-This section details the datasets used in our experiments, along with the synthetic corruptions applied to evaluate robustness under distribution shifts.
+This section details the datasets used in our experiments, along with the synthetic, real, and rendered domain shifts applied to evaluate robustness under distributional changes.

 More specifically, we conduct experiments on a diverse set of segmentation benchmarks: \begin{itemize} \item \textbf{Pascal VOC (V20/V21)}~\cite{PascalVoc}: Contains 20 foreground object classes (v20) with a background class (v21), widely used for benchmarking semantic segmentation tasks. \item \textbf{Pascal Context (P59/P60)}~\cite{PascalContext}: An extension of the Pascal VOC 2010 dataset, providing pixel-level annotations for more than 400 classes.
 Due to sparsity, a frequently used subset includes 59 object classes plus a background class, totaling 60 categories. \item \textbf{Cityscapes}~\cite{Cityscapes}: A large-scale dataset for semantic segmentation of urban street scenes.
-It comprises around 5,000 finely annotated images from 50 cities, recorded under various daylight conditions, featuring dynamic objects, varying layouts, and changing backgrounds, capturing significant natural domain shifts. \item \textbf{COCO-Stuff}~\cite{CocoStuff}: Extends the original COCO dataset by adding annotations for background categories ("stuff"), resulting in 171 classes—80 objects, and 91 stuff categories. \item \textbf{COCO-Object}~\cite{CocoObject}: A subset of the original COCO dataset, consisting exclusively of 80 object categories without background annotations. \end{itemize}
+It comprises around 5,000 finely annotated images from 50 cities, recorded under various daylight conditions, featuring dynamic objects, varying layouts, and changing backgrounds, capturing significant natural domain shifts. \item \textbf{COCO-Stuff}~\cite{CocoStuff}: Extends the original COCO dataset by adding annotations for background categories ("stuff"), resulting in 171 classes—80 objects, and 91 stuff categories. \item \textbf{COCO-Object}~\cite{CocoObject}: A subset of the original COCO dataset, consisting exclusively of 80 object categories without background annotations. \item \textbf{ACDC}~\cite{acdc}: Includes pixel-level annotations for 19 semantic classes, covering diverse driving scenes under fog, night, rain and snow conditions. \item \textbf{GTA-V}~\cite{gtav}: Contains ~24,966 synthetic images with pixel-accurate semantic labels; one version aligns to 34/19 classes compatible with real-world segmentation benchmarks.